Why and what?

 Options for exclusion

-There can be various reasons why you may want to exclude certain sources that your document is compared to or certain parts of your document in the similarity check.
+There can be various reasons why you may want to exclude specific sources that your document is compared to or certain parts of your document in the similarity check.
 You can specify options for exclusion in the Folder settings.

 Once you click Update Settings, the settings will be applied to the particular folder.